 What is the Defense Base Act?

-Defense Base Act (DBA) is an expansion of the federal workers’ compensation program that includes longshoremen and harbor employees.
+he Defense Base Act is an expansion of the federal workers’ compensation program that includes longshoremen and harbor employees.
 The act is codified in 33 U.S.C.
 901–950 (Longshore and Harbor Workers’ Compensation Act) and is applicable to all military bases.
 People who work at United States military stations overseas are covered by the DBA insurance policy.

 The Defense Base Act is intended to give medical treatment and compensation to employees of defense contractors who are injured while working in the course and scope of their jobs.
 The DBA is administered by the Department of Labor of the United States of America.